Lakeview / Wrigleyville

 When it comes to nightlife in Lakeview, there is always something to do.
-Whether you are looking for a Lakeview bar or a night of dancing, this area has a vibrant nightlife that attracts a young crowd from other neighborhoods in the city and suburbs.
+Whether you are looking for a neighborhood bar or a night of dancing, this area has a vibrant nightlife that attracts a young crowd from around the city and suburbs.

 Near Addison and Clark, surrounding Wrigley Field, are numerous sports bars and pubs that fill up on game days.
 Worth a stop for a drink are the Dugout Bar and Grill, Murphy’s Bleachers, The Yard, and Sluggers World Class Sports Bar, All of the bars in the Wrigleyville area attract sports fans and most have large window fronts that are kept open in the summer.